 On 15th May 2017, I decided to make a change in my life that will have a small impact on me but a large impact on some people I have never met.
 I am really excited about this opportunity and want to share it with you.

 The ongoing struggle of the poorest people in the world rarely gets a mention on the news or in national political decisions, even though it outweighs the suffering in many of the stories that dominate the news.
 Yet there is no moral difference between the value of a child in Burundi and a stranger you meet in the UK.
 If you could save a stranger's life in the street but it meant you had to ruin your new shoes or break your phone, you would still do it, because we put moral value on strangers' lives.
-So if we would effectively pay to save someone's life in this situation, shouldn't we save someone's life 10,000 miles away if we could at a similar cost?
+So if we would sacrifice a small amount to save someone whose life was in jeopardy before our very eyes, shouldn't we save someone's life 10,000 miles away if we could at a similar cost?
 Of course we should.
 The reality is that we have the opportunity to do this everyday!
 We have a wonderful opportunity to make a huge difference to the lives of hundreds of people who are most in need.

 This is very exciting to me: that I can have such a positive impact on those most in need.
-So, after much consideration, I have pledge to donate at least 10% of my income to the most effective causes for the rest of my life.
-I am now a member of a growing community of effective altruists who have made a lifetime pledge to support the most effective giving opportunities*.
+So, after much consideration, I have pledged to donate at least 10% of my income to the most effective causes for the rest of my life.
+I have joinedgrowing community of effective altruists who have made a lifetime pledge to support the most effective giving opportunities*.
 Giving What We Can are a not-for-profit organisation that promotes the idea of effective giving and provides a platform for individuals to publically pledge to do this.
-I have made the following pledgethrough Giving What We Can:
+This is the Giving What We Can pledge:

 “I recognise that I can use part of my income to do a significant amount of good.
 Since I can live well enough on a smaller income, I pledge that for the rest of my life or until the day I retire, I shall give at least ten percent of what I earn to whichever organisations can most effectively use it to improve the lives of others, now and in the years to come.
 I make this pledge freely, openly, and sincerely.”